pchalamet/FSharpDapper/README.md

 Implementation for Mssql (database connection) and Prometheus (performance monitoring) are provided.

+NOTE: Upsert function is really Mssql centric.
+You have been warned.

 # Plain Old Record Object
 In order to read/write data, you will need to define a record first: